hendurhance/whispr/README.md

 Please note we have a Code of Conduct to ensure a respectful, harassment-free experience for everyone.
 By participating, you agree to abide by it

 ## 📝 License
-Distributed under the [MIT License](/LICENSE).You are free to use, modify, and distribute this software.
+Distributed under the [AGPL-3.0 License](/LICENSE).You are free to use, modify, and distribute this software.
 See the LICENSE file for the full license text.

 ## 🙏🏽 Support
 If you like this project, please consider supporting it by starring ⭐ and sharing it with your friends!
 You can also [sponsor](https://github.com/sponsors/hendurhance) me or [buy me a coffee](https://www.buymeacoffee.com/hendurhance) to help me continue developing it.
 Thanks for your support!